FlackCode/discord.js_Project/README.md

 # discordjsproject

 Going to make a discord bot that will be abled to do all of these following tasks in order to learn discord.js!
-For backend db i think i will try and implement Firebase if possible.

 ### Beginner Level Projects